Wines Shipped Direct to Louisiana Consumers

 - The required annual fee must have been paid, and written authorization to make direct shipments must have been granted by the Louisiana Department of Revenue, prior to selling or shipping any wine to a consumer in the state of Louisiana.
 The seller or shipper must also apply for an annual permit with the Office of Alcohol and Tobacco Control (ATC) www.atc.la.gov, and the required annual fee must be paid prior to making direct shipments of sparkling wine and still wine.

 - The wine producer, manufacturer, or retailer making direct shipments to Louisiana consumers must hold a valid license issued by its state of domicile.
-A copy of that license must be provided to the Louisiana Department of Revenue.
+A copy of that license must be provided with Form R-8695, Application for Authority to Make Direct Shipments of Wines to Louisiana Consumers.

 - The sparkling wine or still wine must be for the consumer’s personal consumption.